gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 fastest feasible per-step trace `{ticks, step[NAXES] in {−1,0,1}}` and its total tick sum:

-1. Parse `R` as in §8 (end, idle-after-move, sign flip; Linear also stops at non-collinear vertices).
+1. Parse `R` as in §8 (end, idle-after-move, sign flip).
+For **Linear** the binder’s `R` ends at a master-sense reversal or the path end; a master-role change rebinds without cutting `R`, and non-collinear joints do not stop.
 Last buffered point is rest (end of path, or open path: next angle unknown, so prepared for reversal).
 Infinite `HORIZON`.
 2. **Linear:** DDA master = longest `|Δ|`; `ticks_b' = max`
    moving `ticks_i`; 1-D time-law from `RampCalculator` (never from interpolator `P` fields).
 Issued `|steps_i| = |Δ_i|`.
-   Concatenate blocks; collinear joints do not rest.
+   Concatenate blocks; joints where the master keeps its sense (and master-role changes) do not rest.
 3. **Overshoot:** `T_opt_i` = duration of axis `i`’s FAS ramp
    over that block’s `|Δ_i|` with `P_in` / `P_out` from its own
    `R_i`; `T = max T_opt_i`; non-binding axes lengthen period.